byu-oit/UAPI-Specification/University API Specification.md

 |-----|-----
 |api\_type|Must be either `read-only` or `related`.
 |display\_label|May be used to indicate a `display_label` for the entire array of objects.
-|related|If applied to the property the URL represents the resource to use to interact with the object array as a whole.
+|related\_resource|If applied to the property the URL represents the resource to use to interact with the object array as a whole.

 An example of an property containing an array of objects is as follows: